The marketplace for children’s books has shifted positively for self-publishing indies in the last few years.

 - For ebook, you’ll need an epub file.
 You can hire a professional to format everything.
 Or you can use this free ebook converter and DIY with help guides like this one.

-- For print-on-demand (where a copy does not get printed until it receives an order), hire a pro or format your own.
+- For printing children's books, you can use the print-on-demand option (where a copy does not get printed until it receives an order).
+You'll need to hire a pro or format your own.

-- For audiobook, you will need to hire a narrator.
+- For audiobooks, you will need to hire a narrator.
 After that, it’s pretty easy to prep your files for distribution.
-More parents are using audio, considering it a great way for kids to get connected with books before reading.
+More parents are using audio, considering it a great way for kids to connect with books before reading.
 This is the fastest-growing online format every indie should break into.